Last updated August 25, 2016

 Middlebury assumes that individual students are responsible and accountable for their own behavior and that groups of students are responsible and accountable for their collective behavior.
 Failure to comply with this policy may result in disciplinary action against an individual or a group.

 Posters are permitted on designated bulletin boards or kiosks only.
 Flyers may not be posted on doors, walls, windows, buildings, lamp posts, trees, or stairwells.
 Flyers found in these locations will be removed by Middlebury staff.
 Fines and/or disciplinary action may result from violations.

 Student Fundraising Policies and Regulations

-The DOS gives approval to students and student organizations to raise money for charitable projects or to raise funds on campus to defray costs of a limited number of special College-approved projects.
+The DOS gives approval to students and student organizations to raise money for charitable projects or to raise funds on campus to defray costs of a limited number of special Middlebury-approved projects.